bear2iur/Iur-Nuker/README.md

 # Iur-Nuker avery just without getting logged lmao
-just download the zip and hit left click on the file extract here should look like this tyhen hit on iur nuker bot a account token or bot token
+just download the zip and hit left click on the file extract here should look like this then hit on iur nuker bot a account token or bot token

 ![image](https://user-images.githubusercontent.com/97348366/152634338-9683bb95-4c43-43fe-a352-295520120601.png)